-- For City of Alexandria's GO Alex Program with resources and incentives available to residents and employees, and content for TMP Coordinators for newsletters or email distribution, visit www.alexandriava.gov/GOAlex
+- For more information about the GO Alex Program and resources available to residents and employees, please visit www.alexandriava.gov/GOAlex

 - Curious about creative ways to implement TDM practices at your TMP property?
 Visit VTPI for case studies and examples of successful TDM programs.

 - To stay up-to-the-minute about City of Alexandria events, register for eNews .

 - Contact GOAlex@alexandriava.gov to request free brochures to display on-site or questions about the TMP program.